YangZiyi121/Vitis_with_100Gbps_TCP-IP_top_k/README.md

 This project provides a stream based integer top k sorting using a 100Gbps network.
 It is achieved by expanding the [100Gbps TCP/IP stack repository](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP) with a custom user kernel.

 <h3>Top K User Kernel Design</h3>

-This design refers to the paper
+This design refers to the paper [Histograms as a side effect of data movement for big data](https://dl.acm.org/doi/abs/10.1145/2588555.2612174)

 ![Architecture](/img/top_k_arch.png)
 <h3>Build and Run</h3>